-ENTER INTO AN AGREEMENT REGARDING THEIR ROLES AND RESPONSIBILITIES stop operator, direct provider of career services and/or training provider.
+ENTER INTO AN AGREEMENT REGARDING THEIR ROLES AND RESPONSIBILITIES

+The local governmental units and local boards may serve in a variety of roles such as fiscal agent, local board staff, onestop operator, direct provider of career services and/or training provider.
 WIOA requires that chief local elected official(s) and the board enter into an agreement to spell out their respective roles and responsibilities.
 A good way to do this is to list each of the governance and policy areas required by WIOA and assign them to the chief local elected official(s), the workforce development board, the board and elected officials acting in concert, or the staff.
 By doing this, each actor in the administration of the funds, programs, activities and services will know where their responsibility lies.